mikeizbicki/cmc-csci143/topic_04_SQL_1/README.md

        <img src=dilbert.gif width=80% />

     1. SQL was originally SEQUEL (Structured English Query Language), but shortened due to trademark reasons
-        1. You can find the official ANSI SQL standards and history at https://blog.ansi.org/2018/10/sql-standard-iso-iec-9075-2016-ansi-x3-135/
+        1. You can find the official ANSI SQL standards and history at <https://blog.ansi.org/2018/10/sql-standard-iso-iec-9075-2016-ansi-x3-135/>
         1. Invented in the 70s (just like the POSIX-shell), and so has lots of weird warts for backwards-compatibility reasons
     1. Comparison to other languages:
-        1. Imperative languages (e.g. Python/C/C++/Java/etc) specify **how** to compute
+        1. Imperative languages (e.g. Python/Shell) specify **how** to compute
-        1. Declarative languages (e.g. SQL/Prolog) specify **what** to compute.
+        1. Declarative languages (e.g. SQL) specify **what** to compute.
            A compiler will convert the declarative code into imperative code.
            The resulting code has provably guaranteed excellent performance (both asymptotically and constant factors).
     1. Object Relational Mappers (ORMs):